 Dharma Ambassadors Program: Become your community’s expert representative of Hinduism

 The Dharma Ambassadors program is an initiative to train community members to become effective and confident representatives of Hinduism - regardless of sampradaya - in the broader community.
-This program was launched by HAF, but includes partners representing different sampradayas and organizations.

 By the end of the program, you will:

 - Gain simple and effective techniques on how to present Hinduism to non-Hindus

 - Learn how to handle questions about sensitive topics

 - Get access to visually engaging, professionally created presentation materials from HAF